np-guard/vpc-network-config-analyzer/README.md

   -debug
         Run in debug mode
   -dst string
-        Destination endpoint for explanation; can be specified as a VSI name/CRN or an internal/external IP-address/CIDR -dst-max-port int
+        Destination endpoint for explanation; can be specified as a VSI name/CRN or an internal/external IP-address/CIDRVSI name can be specified as <vsi-name> or  <vpc-name>/<vsi-name>
+  -dst-max-port int
         Maximum destination port for connection description (default 65535) -dst-min-port int